praveen90571/Chronic-kidney-disease-prediction/Project Development Phase/Sprint 3/Readme.md

 ![Capture](https://user-images.githubusercontent.com/80167752/201833099-81198672-754c-4b47-8d95-425c4effbfa3.PNG)

 <h1>SPRINT 3<h1>
-<p>In this sprint we have developed flask,html and integrated them.</p>
+<p>In this sprint we have developed flask,html and integrated them with the model.</p>